-Do you know what inbound marketing content types will resonate with your audience as they go through their customer journey?
+Content is always on every marketer’s mind.
+But do you know what inbound marketing content types will resonate with your audience consistently?

 Defining inbound marketing

-The goal of inbound marketing is simple: to make customers come to you rather than you reach out to them.
+The goal of inbound marketing is simple: to make customers come to you.

 Content types for inbound marketing campaigns

-Informative articles and blog posts are the bread and butter of an effective inbound marketing campaign.
+Blog posts are the bread and butter of both content and inbound marketing.

-These pieces of content often aren’t created to flat-out promote or sell your products or services.
-Instead, they are made to provide readers with the information they need to solve problems and fill knowledge gaps — without being forced to buy something.
+Blogs aren’t supposed to promote or sell your products or services.
+Instead, they’re designed to create an authentic connection and build a relationship with your community.
+They provide readers with the information they need to solve problems and fill knowledge gaps — without being forced to buy something.

 Image Source: Google.com

-Marketers may describe long-form articles as posts that contain more than 1,000 words.
-But if you want to attain higher rankings and reap the full benefits of long-form content, don’t use word count as a benchmark.
+Most marketers classify long-form blog posts as containing more than 1,000 words.
+But don’t use word count as a benchmark to attain higher rankings and reap the full benefits of long-form content.

 Concise and complete — that’s the name of the game.

-Does it work?
-When you have a lead who’s unsure if your product or service will apply to them, send ’em a case study.
+When you have a lead that’s unsure if your product or service will apply to them, send a case study.

 Much like case studies, customer stories are used to entice future buyers to give a brand a try.